csvalpha/sofia/README.md

 #### With Docker
 The docker container does not contain any editor so you need to temporarily install one in the container to edit the credentials:
-1. Run `docker compose -f docker-compose.development.yml run sofia sh` to connect to the container
+1. Run `docker compose -f docker-compose.development.yml run sofia sh` to connect to the container.
-2. In there, run `apt install nano` (or any other editor of your choice, it will deleted again when you close the connection to the container)
+2. Run `apt install nano` (or any other editor of your choice, it will deleted again when you close the connection to the container).
-3. Then run `EDITOR="nano" bundle exec rails credentials:edit`
+3. Then run `EDITOR="nano" bundle exec rails credentials:edit` to edit the credentials.
-4. When done, save the file and close the editor
+4. When done, save the file and close the editor.
-5. Type `exit` to close the connection to the container
+5. Type `exit` to close the connection to the container.

 #### Without Docker
 Tip: you can also use one of the following commands to use an editor of your choice: